Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 ---

 After this traumatic experience, she [meets with Shiori again](https://youtu.be/AwTYvoyB3Xo?t=22527) to talk about the circumstances of the gender reveal party.
 After the absolute chaos that ensued that day, they sat on the front porch of the house next to the wagon.
 Elizabeth was there as well.
-It’s at this moment when Princess Bijou, ever innocent, asked the Red Knight…
+It’s at this moment when Princess Bijou, ever innocent, asked the Scarlet Knight…

 ["Are truly good people in this world?"](#embed:https://youtu.be/AwTYvoyB3Xo?t=22748)